williampiat3/ElecSolver/README.md

 ### TemporalSystemBuilder

-This class is meant for systems with a limited amount of features supported components
+This class models **time-dependent** systems using resistors, capacitors, coils, and mutuals.

+#### Supported Elements

-* Tension and intensity sources
+- Tension and intensity sources
+- Resistors, capacitors, inductors
-* Inductive and resistive mutual
+- Inductive and resistive mutuals
-* Auto detection and coupling of multiple subsystems
+- Auto-detection of coupled subsystems
-* Resitances
-* Capacities
-* Coils
-* Inductive mutuals
-* Resistive mutuals

-Exemple:
+#### Example

 We would like to study the following system:
 ![Temporal system](img/schema2.png)

 with R=1, L=0.1, C=2 this gives:

 ```python
 import numpy as np
 from scipy.sparse.linalg import spsolve